Gate tunable anomalous Hall effect: a Berry curvature probe at oxides interfaces

 \subsection{Expansion for small fillings.}

 The previous expression is the full inversion symmetry breaking Hamiltonian, but it does not have the more common form of the Rashba interaction.
 We will perform another perturbation calculation in order to derive the usual expression of the Rashba term.
-We can evaluate exactly the eigenvectors of the first two dominant terms in the complete Hamiltonian which are the TB Hamiltonian and the electrostatic contribution due to the local $\Vec{E}$ action on the states, which is denoted as $H_{\text{TB}}+H_{v0}$.
-Here we report $H_{\text{TB}}$ in matrix form for simplicity\footnote{The double spin degeneracy is understood.}:
+We can evaluate exactly the eigenvectors of the first two dominant terms in the complete Hamiltonian which are the TB Hamiltonian and the electrostatic contribution due to the local $\Vec{E}$ action on the states, which is denoted as $H_{\text{TB}}+H_{v0}$. \\The whole matrix $H_{\text{TB}}+H_{v0}$, which is $12\times12$, admits as eigenstates